fosjump/fosjump/README.md

 ## How to contribute to Site\_Name

-There are three ways for anyone who would like to add or modify any information.
+There are three main ways to proceed by for anyone who would like to add or modify any information.

 1. Making a pull request
 2. Via github issues:
-    * To add a link, comment to [newProjectLinks](http://github.com/fos-contrib/fos-contrib.github.io/issues/projectLinks)
+    * To add a link: comment to [newProjectLinks issue](http://github.com/fos-contrib/fos-contrib.github.io/issues/projectLinks)
-    * To modify or add something else, you can [create a new issue](http://github.com/fos-contrib/fos-contrib.github.io/issues)
+    * To modify or add something else by [creating a new issue](http://github.com/fos-contrib/fos-contrib.github.io/issues)

-3. sending an email to fos-contrib@protonmail.com (if you don't have a github account)
+3. Sending an email to fos-contrib@protonmail.com (if you don't have a github account)

-Only links to FOS projects that are new-commers-friendly are accepted on *the list*.
+**IMPORTANT**: Only links to FOS projects that are new-commers-friendly are accepted on *the list*.

 Any type of contribution is welcomed.